Aug 15, 2008

 In a Lanna-style building, the Saw-Hong House, you find the Lanna Folk Museum.
 This over 110-year-old teak building is a typical example of a northern dwelling called a “Kalae house”.
 Originally, this building stood near the east side of the Nakhornping Bridge in downtown Chiangmai and was owned by Nang Ping, the granddaughter of Nai Saw and Nang Hong Tae.
 The house was named the “Saw-Hong House” in honour of Nang Piang’s grandparents.
 Today you see here antique pottery, lacquerware, household items and waving demonstrations.
 Museum ist closed on Thursdays.
 Read the review of Tamarind and Thyme.

-Picture of the show by Cybjorg on flickr.com
+Picture by Cybjorg

-Se also a video on youtube.com
+See also a video on youtube.com

 River Ping Palace: 385/2 Charoen Prathet Rd.
 A collection of 100 year old teak houses and pavilions.
 The food is prepared from Thai recipes found in a cookbook dating back 70 years old.
 In the evenings there are performances by musicians and dancers.
 Read the review on Chiangmai-Mail.com.